omarsamy3/Skinet/notes.md

  1. If you want to configure some entites e.g.Price, you can do it on the context class, or instead you would better create a class to do this for all products e.g. ProductConfigurations in the infrastructure of the project in a specific folder for that.
  2. Create database for created migrations with this command: `dotnet ef database update -s API -p Infrastructure`.
 6. Add `ProductsController` with methods `Get`, `Create`, `Update`, `Delete`.
+7. Add API Architecture e.g. Repository Pattern.
+ 1. Add interface `IProductRepository`.
+ 2. Add the concrete class `ProductRepository`.
+ 3. Add the service as DI to the **program.cs**.